vocdoni/docs/docs/architecture/components/entity.md

 `vocdoni.gateway-update` text record provides the details that Gateways need to use.

-This value is global and effects all the Gateways of the Entity.
+This value is global and affects all the Gateways of the Entity.

 **schema**